Secure bulk retrieval challenge

-The primary security challenge with both SQL and NoSQL databases is the risk of record-dumping queries, such as a “SELECT *” request.
+The primary security challenge with both SQL and NoSQL databases is the risk of secure bulk retrieval (or record-dumping) queries, such as a “SELECT *” request.

 To address this threat, the original version of Databunker Pro was designed to retrieve user records only when specific user details were provided.
 This approach significantly limited attackers’ ability to enumerate users stored in Databunker.
 Even if an attacker managed to obtain a Databunker Pro access token, they would still need to provide specific details like the user’s email, phone number, or UUID to access any information.
 From a security perspective, this design was robust and highly effective.